Thursday: Day of Strength

 The planet Jupiter rules Thursday, as the French word, jeudi, suggests.
 Thursday is the day to focus on wealth, success, luck, career development, legal matters, and material growth.
 It is associated with magic dealing with dedication, endurance, faithfulness, legal matters, loyalty, luck and money matters.

-Color of the Day: Crimson
+Color of the Day: White

 Deities of the Day: Juno (Roman)/Hera (Greek), Jupiter (Roman)/Zeus (Greek), Thor (Norse)